clearlydefined/clearlydefined/docs/using-data.md

 revision: v0.0.0-20200419152657-af9db7f4a3ab
 ```

-With this API, we need to encode the slashes in the namespace as '%2F'.
-You could do that by calling `encodeURIComponent(namespace)` in JS or similiar function in other language.
-So, for this example, the namespace we use in the coordinates is github.com%2Fquasilyte%2Fregex.
-Our coordinates would now look like this:
+We need to encode the slashes in the namespace as '%2F'.
+You could do that by calling `encodeURIComponent(namespace)` in JavaScript or a similar function in other languages.
+You could also manually add the encoding to the namespace.
+For this example, the namespace `github.com/quasilyte/regex` would become `github.com%2Fquasilyte%2Fregex`.

+After encoding the namespace, our coordinates would now look like this:
 ```
 type: go
 provider: golang